minuimus.pl

 As Minuimus entirely automates the file optimisation process, nothing more is needed than to install the prerequsites and run a single command to point Minuimus at the files to be optimised.
 It will optimise those files it can, and skip over those it cannot.

-Minuimus consists of a perl script and three supporting (optional) binaries which are used for the processing of PDF, WOFF ans SWF files.
+Minuimus consists of a perl script and three supporting (optional) binaries which are used for the processing of PDF, WOFF and SWF files.
 These are written for use on Ubuntu Linux, but should be adaptable to other Linux distributions with little if any alteration.
-Running on Windows would require substantial modification and testing.
+Minuimus will also work on Windows using Strawberry Perl, but has not been subjected to as much testing.
 These utilities are released under the GPL v3 license, as is Minuimus itsself.

 Minuimus goes beyond just calling on AdvanceCOMP.
 When faced with files which are zip containers - such as zip, epub, or docx - it will extract these files, recursively process all of the files contained within them, and put them back together.
 In this manner it can make e-books and office documents substantially smaller.